davosmith/moodle-navbuttons/README.txt

 Changes:

-2019-10-18 - Fix compatibility with latest version of mod_questionnaire
-2018-04-21 - Add GDPR declaration (no personal data stored).
+2020-04-10 - Do not show navbuttons on embedded questions 2019-10-18 - Fix compatibility with latest version of mod_questionnaire 2018-04-21 - Add GDPR declaration (no personal data stored).
 This requires M3.4 to work.
 2017-10-09 - Add 'simplified text' option (removes the word 'activity' and the name of the activity).